jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 because I have given Google all of that information and the browser would autocomplete the form I was editing with it.
 Qutebrowser currently does not autocomplete forms.

+To be clear,
+I don't think that Qutebrowser should make use of a centralized place in the cloud that contains all of my private info, but it would be cool if it implemented a way to store all of that info locally on my machine for form autocompletion.
 This hasn't been a big issue, but it would be a nice convenience to have.

 #### Built-in Password Manager With Autofill